KeshiaRose/open-brewery-wdc/README.md

 https://open-brewery-wdc.sliceofkeesh.com

-Select a state from the drop down and click "Get Brewery Data!"
+Select a state from the drop-down and click "Get Brewery Data!"

-## Help!

-Feel free to reach out to me on twitter [@KroseKeshia](https://twitter.com/KroseKeshia).
-I am not associated with [Open Brewery DB](https://www.openbrewerydb.org/).
+_I am not associated with [Open Brewery DB](https://www.openbrewerydb.org/)._